SafeExamBrowser/seb-server/docs/monitoring.rst

 - **Enable Chat** Will enforce the SEB clients within the particular room to enable the chat feature and a proctor is able to chat with all students in the meeting.

 While a broadcast feature is enabled by a proctor, the SEB Server sends an instruction to each SEB client that is within the same meeting to display the meeting client.
-A Student as well as a proctor is then able to use all the features of the meeting client of the integrated meeting service.
+A student as well as a proctor is then able to use all the features of the meeting client of the integrated meeting service.

 .. image:: images/monitoring/proctoringWindow.png
     :align: center